-SoCalGas' Emergency Management organization is modeled after the Federal Emergency Management Agency (FEMA) Incident Command System (ICS), which allows for a multi-level emergency response organization.
-The ICS is a nationally recognized, standardized approach to incident management that provides responders an integrated organizational structure that matches the complexities and demands of the incident and can expand or contract to meet incident needs.
+During an activation for incident response, SoCalGas' Emergency Management framework is modeled after the Federal Emergency Management Agency (FEMA) Incident Command System (ICS), which allows for a multi-level emergency response organization.
+The ICS is a nationally recognized, standardized approach to incident management that provides responders with an integrated organizational structure that matches the complexities and demands of the incident and can expand or contract to meet incident needs.

-This integrated structure outlines communication standards for inter-functional (e.g., Transmission, Distribution, and Customer Services Field) and inter-agency (e.g., fire, police, and emergency officials) cooperation during an emergency incident and responsibilities within the Company to facilitate a unified command recognition and use of Unified Command/ICS.
+Integrating the ICS structure outlines communication standards for inter-functional (e.g., Transmission, Distribution, and Customer Services Field) and inter-agency (e.g., fire, police, and emergency officials) cooperation during an emergency incident and responsibilities within the Company to facilitate a coordinated response with partnering agencies.